expo/create-react-native-app/README.md

 * There is not already an [open issue](https://github.com/react-community/create-react-native-app/issues) for your particular problem

 If you've checked the documentation and currently open issues, please either open a new GitHub issue, [find @dika10sune on Twitter](https://twitter.com/dika10sune), or ping `dikaiosune` on [Reactiflux](https://www.reactiflux.com/)'s #react-native channel on Discord. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.

+## FAQs

+### What API specification should I be looking at while developing?

+Apps made with Create React Native App support everything in the Components and APIs sections of the [React Native Documentation](https://facebook.github.io/react-native/docs/getting-started.html).

+Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html), since they are loaded by the Expo app.

+### What are the limitations of Create React Native App?

+The main limitation of a Create React Native App project is that it must be written in pure JavaScript and not have any dependencies which rely on custom native code (i.e. ones which require running `react-native link` to work).
+This allows the projects to load directly on a phone without native compilation, and also means that it's not necessary to install or use Android Studio or Xcode.

+### What if I want to write custom native code for my app?

+If you're sure that you need custom native code, please read the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

+### How do I get my app into the Play Store/App Store?

+If you need to build IPAs and APKs for publishing to the App Store and/or Play Store, you can either eject (see above guide) and build them yourself using Xcode and Android Studio, or you can use a service like [Expo's standalone app builds](https://docs.expo.io/versions/v13.0.0/guides/building-standalone-apps.html) to publish your pure JS app.

 ## Contributing